World War, 1914-1918

 Identifier: Jerome Pierce Webster Papers

-Overview Webster graduated from Trinity College in 1910, obtained his medical degree in 1914, and went on to serve as an inspector of prisoner-of-war camps in Berlin, Germany, in 1916.
+Abstract Webster graduated from Trinity College in 1910, obtained his medical degree in 1914, and went on to serve as an inspector of prisoner-of-war camps in Berlin, Germany, in 1916.
 After serving in the U.S. Army Medical Group, he went on to teach at Peking Medical College, and became a pioneer in plastic surgery until his death in 1974.
 This collection primarily contains material from his time in the war as an inspector and in the medical group.
-It includes correspondence, camp lists, reports, and...
+It includes correspondence, camp lists, reports,...

 Dates: 1914 - 1919

 Scope and Contents Collection divided into five parts: I) Correspondence between Lieut.
 J.N.
 McClure and Ruth Agnes Kerr, 4 letters, 1918-1919, written when McClure was serving overseas (arranged); 2) Letters written (in French) in 1915 by Belgian children thanking the American people for gifts of food (not processed); 3) ca. 50 letters (1917-19) written by Charles Beckwith to his sisters when Beckwith served as a corporal in the U.S. Army, stationed first at Fort Monroe, Virginia and later sent to France with...